Brunel-Visualization/Brunel/README.md

 This will build all Java (including the '.war' file), run all tests, create Javadocs, collect all required Javascript and place all of this into `/brunel/out`

+Note: `gradle assemble` can be used to produce only the Java `.jar` files and likely does not require TomEE or Python to be installed.
+The resulting .jars will appear in the `/build` folder for each Java project.

 #### To start the Brunel server

 Gradle can be used to deploy Brunel to TomEE and start the web server: